v4r-tuwien/gdrnet_pipeline/README.md

-# Object detection and pose estimation pipeline using YOLOv8 and GDR-Net++
+# GDR-Net Pipeline for Object Detection and Pose Estimation with ROS
-The pipeline is implemented for the detection and pose estimatino of YCB-V objects.
+The pipeline is implemented for the detection and pose estimation of YCB-V, and the YCB-iChores objects.
 This repo includes submodules.
 Clone this repository via either SSH or HTTPS and clone the submodules as well by:
 - `git clone https://github.com/v4r-tuwien/gdrnet_pipeline.git`